inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 ![Oversegmented Cells](../img/oversegmented_cells.png?raw=true "Oversegmented Cells")

 ### Slow Processing
-Processing time is largely affected by the chosen processing mode and the parallelism associated with the specified processing parameters.
+Processing time is largely affected by the input dimensions, the chosen processing mode, and the parallelism associated with the specified processing parameters.
 Parallel patch mode is the fastest processing mode, but it requires more memory.
 If you notice while running CNMFe that you still have a large amount of unused memory available on your machine,